 Growth Where It Counts – Keep More Nitrogen In Your Birds Via High-Shear Dry Extrusion

-Recently, we completed a study at Iowa State University that indicated the many benefits of using high-shear dry extruded versions of commodity ingredients, namely corn and soybean meal.
+Recently, we completed a study at Iowa State University that indicated the many benefits of using Hi-Gel™ Corn versions of commodity ingredients, namely corn and soybean meal.
 You can read about the results here.

-The main idea is that broiler chickens fed high-shear dry extruded corn and ExPress® soy meal achieve market weight over four days quicker (roughly a 10% increase in productivity.)
+The main idea is that broiler chickens fed Hi-Gel™ Corn and ExPress® soy meal achieve market weight over four days quicker (roughly a 10% increase in productivity.)
 In a typical production facility – a fixed asset that wears down over time – this could add 1 more flock per year.

 But what happens on the output end?
 Do these increases in growth come with an increased output of nitrogen?
 Not only does nitrogen excretion cause environmental pollution, it also comes at a cost to the birds – eliminating more nitrogen causes the birds to use some energy from the diet that could be used for growth.